jacopo-degattis/flutter-reverse-engineer/README.md

 added in this repository another mod for the journal app "internazionale", here's the differences:

 - [Alexbooks](./patches/alexbooks_mod.js): mod to provided premium features for free
-- [Internazionale](./patches/internazionale_mod.js): mod to read all article for free, even the paid ones
+- [Internazionale](./patches/internazionale_mod.js): mod to read all article for free, even the paid ones.
+Also block new updates and show popup on app launch

 ## Sources